-Dr. Liles previously collaborated on the FIBER Study, a study of a colorectal cancer (CRC) screening program in the KPNW health plan.
-She was also a principal investigator on the MY FIT Study, which compared two Fecal Immunochemical Test (FIT) protocols for detecting colorectal cancer and advanced adenomas.
-Dr. Liles has recently become a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that use Big Data to evaluate the safety of vaccines currently in use.
-She also is a site principal investigator for CLOVER, a randomized trial evaluating the effectiveness of a vaccine against Clostridium difficile.
+Dr. Liles previously collaborated on the FIBER study, analyzing a colorectal cancer (CRC) mailed fecal test screening program within the KPNW health plan.
+She was a principal investigator on the MY FIT Study, which compared two fecal immunochemical test (FIT) protocols for detecting colorectal cancer and advanced adenomas.
+She has worked directly with private start-up companies to evaluate novel methods for detecting early-stage colorectal cancer.
+Dr. Liles is a co-investigator in the Vaccine Safety Datalink, a collaborative endeavor among several large health plans that uses big data to evaluate the safety of vaccines currently in use.
+She also has been a site principal investigator for CLOVER, a randomized trial evaluating the effectiveness of a vaccine against Clostridioides difficile.

-Liles EG, Coronado D, Perrin N, Howell Harte A, Nungesser R, Quigley N, Potter NT, Weiss G, Koenig T, deVos T. Uptake of a colorectal cancer screening blood test is higher than of a fecal test offered in clinic: A randomized trial.
+- Liles EG, Coronado D, Perrin N, Howell Harte A, Nungesser R, Quigley N, Potter NT, Weiss G, Koenig T, deVos T. Uptake of a colorectal cancer screening blood test is higher than of a fecal test offered in clinic: A randomized trial.
 Cancer Res Treatment Comm.
 2017; 10:27-31.

 - Hornbrook MC, Goshen R, Choman E, O'Keeffe-Rosetti M, Kinar Y, Liles EG, Rust KC.
 Early Colorectal Cancer Detected by Machine Learning Model Using Gender, Age, and Complete Blood Count Data.
 Dig Dis Sci.
 2017 Oct;62(10): 2719-2727. doi: 10.1007/s10620-017-4722-8.
 Epub 2017 Aug 23.
 Erratum in: Dig Dis Sci.
 2017 Nov 27.
 PubMed PMID: 28836087.